One of the most important questions in evaluating a token sale is “What is the role of the token being sold?”

 Advantages: The token sale distributes tokens directly to users, and as a result, the token sale / ICO builds the community at the same time.
 It is also easy to understand how value generated on the platform flows back to people holding the rights to earn it.

-Disadvantages: Raises the barrier to participation and could centralize core network maintenance activities a in a small group of dedicated people with the time/resources to participate.
+Disadvantages: Raises the barrier to participation and could centralize core network maintenance activities in a small group of dedicated people with the time/resources to participate.

 Some tokens are simply the sole means of payment for a platform or service.
 In short, to pay for any services on the platform, one needs the native currency.